-In most cases the regime has a $0 and 0% ownership and control threshold; but there are some exceptions to that general rule:
+In most cases the regime has a $0 and 0% ownership and control threshold, but there are some exceptions to that general rule.
+These are:

-- investments that result in an investor holding less than 10% of a publicly listed entity's shares – unless the investment grants disproportionate access to, or control of, that entity (for example, the right to appoint a board member), or
+- investments that result in an investor holding less than 10% of a publicly listed entity's shares – unless the investment grants disproportionate access to, or control of, that entity (for example, the right to appoint a board member)

 - investments in media entities or related property, where the threshold for screening is: